leeluolee/stateman/docs/API.md

 if enter into or leave out from the state `app.user`, pending it for 1s. then go to the next step. type `stateman.go('app.user.list')`, and see log at console.

+it is very useful if you have some asynchronous logic(xhr, animation...etc) to operate.

+### 2. state.config(config)

+In fact, `stateman.state("app.user", config)` is equals to `stateman.state("app.user").config(config)`.

+### 3. state.state()

+this method is equls to "stateman.state"

+### other property

+1. state.name: the state's stateName
+2. state.visited: whether the state have been entered.
+2. state.parent: state's parent state.for example, the parent of 'app.user.list' is 'app.user'.
+2. state.manager: represent the stateman instance;